 Starting out with meditation may not be very difficult, even if you’ve never done Yoga or anything of the sort.
 All you have to do is follow these steps and you’ll be more than good to go, then repeat:

-- Start meditating only for a few minutes each time you do it, and build your way up with time as you become more experienced.
+- Start by meditating only for a few minutes each time, then gradually increase your time as you gain experience.

 - Go for a guided meditation at first to help your mind focus quicker and easier.